WHAT IS SMALL CLAIMS COURT?

 YOUR DAY IN COURT

 The proceedings in small claims court are conducted informally by the judge.
 Bring whatever evidence, documents, or other proof you need to support your case.
 You may subpoena witnesses and you or the judge may question them about the case.
 A $10.00 witness fee and mileage must be paid to subpoena a witness to insure a witness’ appearance in court.
 There is a $15.00 sheriff's service of process fee that must accompany the subpoena.
-For each witness being subpoenaed, a check or money order made payable to "County Sheriff's Office" must be provided by party wishing to subpoena witnesses.
+For each witness being subpoenaed, a check or money order made payable to the appropriate "County Sheriff's Office" must be provided by party wishing to subpoena witnesses.
 The defendant will also be allowed to present their side of the case to the judge.
 If the defendant has filed a counterclaim against you that will be heard at the same time.
 The judge may make a decision immediately after hearing both sides or he may continue the case to another date.
 If the defendant was served and does not show up for the hearing, the judge may declare the defendant to be in default and award judgment to the plaintiff.

 WHO CAN BE SUED IN SMALL CLAIMS COURT?